Swaven/swn-rate-limiter/README.md

 Type: string
 Mandatory: no (default: random string)
 Limit identifier.
 If multiple limits share the same name, there will be a single bucket for them.
 So, limits that must apply cross-instances must have an explicit name, otherwise the random names will not match across instances.
-On the other hand, instance-specific limits (e.g. max requests per server) must have a random name.
+On the other hand, instance-specific limits (e.g. max requests per server) must have a random name or set **local** to true.

+**local**
+Type: Boolean
+Mandatory: no (default: false)
+Whether to use a local or remote bucket.
+A local bucket is stored in-memory, and is not shared across instances.
+A remote bucket uses Redis as a backend store and can be shared.

 **logger**
 Type: object